Hypocisy/RPGCoreV3-Chinese-wiki/Items:-Materials.md

 Directory: "./../Items/items"
 Module: Items

 Materials refer to items which are designed to modify other items.
-Should you intend to use the [[MarketplaceModule]] you also can use them as the currency to exchange items with.
-Make sure to check the [[ItemModule: Items]] article too, this is just an extension of that article.
+Should you intend to use the [[Marketplace]] you also can use them as the currency to exchange items with.
+Make sure to check the [[Items: Items]] article too, this is just an extension of that article.

 One material may only have one upgrade purpose, defining multiple purposes will have no effects on it. **Everything below is expected as an NBT tag.**